salomellabres/openduck/README.md

                                   [-r RECEPTOR] [-n SMD_CYCLES] [-m MD_LENGTH] [-W WQB_THRESHOLD]
                                   [-v INIT_VELOCITIES] [-d INIT_DISTANCE] [-g GPU_ID]

-OpenDuck openMM protocol starting from an amber topology and coordinates.
-Using the amber topology (prmtop) and coordinates (inpcrd), identifies the main interaction and perform seriate iterations of md and smd cycles are performed until the WQB or max_cycles threshold is reached.
+OpenDUck OpenMM protocol starting from an AMBER topology and coordinates.
+Using the AMBER topology (prmtop) and coordinates (inpcrd), identifies the main interaction and serial iterations of MD and SMD are performed until the WQB or max_cycles threshold is reached.

 optional arguments:
   -h, --help            show this help message and exit -y YAML_INPUT, --yaml-input YAML_INPUT
-                        Input yaml file with the all the arguments for the openMM simulations from the equilibrated system.
+                        Input yaml file with all the arguments for the OpenMM simulations from the equilibrated system.
   -c COORDINATES, --coordinates COORDINATES
-                        Amber input coordinates
+                        AMBER input coordinates.
   -t TOPOLOGY, --topology TOPOLOGY
-                        Amber input topology
+                        AMBER input topology.
   -i INTERACTION, --interaction INTERACTION
                         Protein atom to use for ligand interaction.
   -r RECEPTOR, --receptor RECEPTOR
-                        Receptor .mol2 file
+                        Receptor MOL2 file.
   -n SMD_CYCLES, --smd-cycles SMD_CYCLES
-                        Number of MD/SMD cycles to perfrom -m MD_LENGTH, --md-length MD_LENGTH
+                        Number of MD/SMD cycles to perform.
+  -m MD_LENGTH, --md-length MD_LENGTH
-                        Lenght of md sampling between smd runs in ns.
+                        Length of MD sampling between SMD runs in ns.
   -W WQB_THRESHOLD, --wqb-threshold WQB_THRESHOLD
-                        Minimum WQB threshold to stop simulations.
-If not set (Default), all smd-cycles will be calculated.
+                        Minimum WQB threshold; if not reached after each SMD cycle, further simulations will be terminated.
+If not set (default), all SMD cycles will be run.
   -v INIT_VELOCITIES, --init-velocities INIT_VELOCITIES
                         Set initial velocities when heating.
   -d INIT_DISTANCE, --init-distance INIT_DISTANCE
-                        Set initial HB distance for SMD in A. Default = 2.5 A.
+                        Set initial hydrogen bond distance for SMD in Angstroms.
+Default = 2.5 A.
   -g GPU_ID, --gpu-id GPU_ID
-                        GPU ID, if not specified, runs on CPU only.
+                        GPU ID; if not specified, runs on CPU only.
 ```

 If prefered, the script can also be executed from a yaml file with the commands.
 A sample input.yaml file could be the following: